 In order to be effective, digital solutions need to be built around patients and their specific needs.
 Digital solutions that are effective in the real world must be designed to support patient tasks and goals whilst also being engaging to use.

-In this one-hour panel debate with leading experts from the healthcare industry, we explore how the 4D’s of healthcare – Diagnostics, Drugs, Data & Devices – will influence patient outcomes in the future, and how the Covid-19 pandemic has caused a swell in uptake of technology not only with patients, but healthcare professionals and practitioners.
+In this one-hour panel debate with leading experts from the healthcare industry, we explore how the 4D’s of healthcare – Diagnostics, Drugs, Data & Devices – will influence patient outcomes in the future, and how the Covid-19 pandemic has caused a swell in the uptake of technology not only with patients but healthcare professionals and practitioners.

 Our experts share their thoughts on how the pandemic has kick-started digital innovation in healthcare, and where this will go next as the world adapts to a more hybrid approach, with technology widely accepted and sought after by both patients and healthcare professionals.

 Virtual Reality and Augmented Reality: our panel discusses how the use of this technology has revolutionised our ability to explore enormously large and complex data sets in a three-dimensional space.
 Historically, interrogating data has been flat; virtual reality headsets allow for more complete visualisation, while working remotely, and maintaining productivity and collaboration.
 3D visualisation of data is and will continue to rapidly evolve how drugs of the future are designed and tested.